 All staff and volunteers are aware of the indicators of abuse and neglect and knowing what to look for is vital for the early identification so that support can be put in place.
 Staff and volunteers are also aware of the specific safeguarding issues that indicate or inform of concerns or incidents linked to child criminal exploitation and child sexual exploitation.
-Staff know to report concerns directly to the DSL or a member of the senior leadership team (should the DSL not be available) in a timely manner, for any children who may be in need of help or protection.
-If staff have a mental health concern about a child that is also a safeguarding concern, immediate action will be taken by speaking to the DSL.
-A referral may be made to SMILE or ELSA.
+Staff know to report concerns directly to the DSL or a member of the senior leadership team (should the DSL not be available) in a timely mannor, for any children who may be in need of help or protection.
+If staff have a mental health concern about a child that is also a safeguarding concern, immediate action will be taken by speaking to the DSL. (you may want to add any specifics ie ELSA support)